 - 6.1.
 The Slavery and Human Trafficking Committee will continue to monitor our supply chains to identify any risk of slavery and human trafficking and will review and update our Slavery and Human Trafficking Risk List. - 6.2.
-Where we have identified new suppliers as being at risk and such suppliers do not have slavery and human trafficking statements, we will continue to seek appropriate assurances from those suppliers that: i) there is no slavery or human trafficking in any part of their business; and ii) they are taking active steps to ensure that there is no slavery or human trafficking in any part of their supply chains. - 6.3.
-We will continue to endeavour to include our standard clauses against slavery and human trafficking in any new contracts with existing and new suppliers. - 6.4.
-We will train a broader cross-section of our personnel on slavery and human trafficking, to include all of our personnel in teams who have responsibility for recruitment and procuring goods and services. - 6.5.
-We will provide a notification to all of our personnel that we have updated our Slavery and Human Trafficking Statement, which will contain a reminder of where they can access our Slavery and Human Trafficking Policy. - 6.6.
-We will continue to request that all of our Slavery and Human Trafficking Statements are published on the Business and Human Rights Resource Centre's Modern Slavery Registry. - 6.7.
-We will continue to monitor government guidance and reports regarding the Modern Slavery Act 2015, particularly in relation to the COVID-19 outbreak, and consider updates to our internal procedures in light of such information.
+Where we identify new suppliers as being at risk and such suppliers do not have slavery and human trafficking statements, we will continue to seek appropriate assurances from those suppliers that: i) there is no slavery or human trafficking in any part of their business; and ii) they are taking active steps to ensure that there is no slavery or human trafficking in any part of their supply chains. - 6.3.
+We will submit our Slavery and Human Trafficking Statement to the government's Modern Slavery Registry. - 6.4.
+We will continue to endeavour to include our standard clauses against slavery and human trafficking in any new contracts with existing and new suppliers. - 6.5.
+We will continue to provide compulsory training to a targeted cross-section of our personnel on slavery and human trafficking, including all of our personnel in teams who have responsibility for liaising with recruitment agencies and procuring goods and services. - 6.6.
+We will provide a notification to all of our personnel that we have updated our Slavery and Human Trafficking Statement, which will contain a reminder of where they can access our Slavery and Human Trafficking Policy. - 6.7.
+We will continue to monitor government guidance and reports regarding the Modern Slavery Act 2015, particularly in relation to amendments to applicable legislation and additional government guidance, and consider updates to our internal procedures in light of such amendments and information.

-This is Bristows LLP's Slavery and Human Trafficking Statement for the financial year 2019/2020 and it was approved by the membership of Bristows LLP on 15 October 2020.
+This is Bristows LLP's Slavery and Human Trafficking Statement for the financial year 2020/2021 and it was approved by the membership of Bristows LLP on 21 October 2021.